NicolasNarvaez/NGrid/README.md

 # NGrid
 The only 4-dimensional, fast, psychedelic, neon-like game in the web! (or 3D if you dont go well with 4D).

+You can try a demo [here](http://www.ngrid.cl)

-If you only want to test it, download the software and open index.html in your (updated) browser of choice, remember to keep pressed right-click if you want to change the view-rotation axis.
+Download the software and open index.html in your (updated) browser of choice, remember to keep pressed right-click if you want to change the view-rotation axis.

 Simple instructions: view rotation in 4D is 3-Dimensional(because of a view volume: horizontal, vertical, frontal), contrary to 3D view-rotation being 2-Dimensional (because of a view plane: horizontal, vertical).